 The City's Water Conservation Plan was submitted with the full Consumptive Water Use Permit Application.
 The City does not allow irrigation with potable water.
-The City has implemented a water conservation plan with elements such as xeriscape landscaping, a leak detection program, water conserving rate structure, and a permanent irrigation ordinance and rain sensor devices.
+The City has implemented a water conservation plan with elements such as Florida Friendly Landscaping, a leak detection program, water conserving rate structure, and a permanent irrigation ordinance and rain sensor devices.
 These items contribute to the overall plan for water conservation and help reduce stress on the aquifer and allow the City to maintain one of the lowest per capita water use values in the county.
+Detailed descriptions of the City's conservation efforts can be found in the Comprehensive Plan Conservation Element Adoption Document (2020), Future Land Use Element Adoption Document (2020).